notmatthancock/pylidc/README.md

     path = /path/to/big_external_drive/datasets/LIDC-IDRI
     warn = True

-You can use `pylidc` without creating this configuration file, but any functions that depend on CT image data will not be usable.
-If you want to use the module without utilizing the DICOM data (for say, querying annotation attributes, etc.), you can set `warn` to `False`, and the module won't bother you about it each time you import the module.
+If you want to use `pylidc` without utilizing the DICOM data (for say, querying annotation attributes, etc.), you can remove `path` and set `warn` to `False`,  i.e.,

+    [dicom]
+    warn = False

+and the module won't bother you about it each time you import the module.

-The expected folder hierarchy in the specified path is: `PatientID` > `StudyInstanceUID` > `SeriesInstanceUID` > `*.dcm`.
-If you downloaded the data from the TCIA site, the folder hierarchy will already be formatted in this way.
+The expected folder hierarchy in the specified `path` is: `PatientID` > `StudyInstanceUID` > `SeriesInstanceUID` > `*.dcm`.
+If you downloaded the data from the TCIA site, the folder hierarchy will (probably!) already be formatted in this way.

 ## Citing